bsolomon1124/misc/git.md

 Flags/options:

-- `--stat` generates a _diffstat_.
+- `--stat` generates a _diffstat_, an abbreviated stat list for each commit.
 (Include which files were altered and the relative number of lines that were added or deleted from each of them.)
+- `-p` shows the diff (the patch output) introduced in each commit.
-- The second line is concerned with output _formatting_.
+- The third line is concerned with output _formatting_.
 - `--no-abbrev-commit` shows the full 40-byte hexadecimal commit object name instead of a prefix.
-- The third line is conerend with _commit limiting_.
+- The fourth line is conerend with _commit limiting_.
 - `<path>...`: Commits modifying the given <paths> are selected.

 Example: